k-atwhite/backyard-burbs/README.md

 Backyard Burbs is our "Stretch Tech Challenge" in Mod 3 of Turing School's Frontend program.
 We had the opportunity to choose a new technology to self-study and implement.
 Based on personal interest and suggestions from our mentors we chose to learn Context - a Global Variable Manager.
 Along with hooks, context is a powerful tool to simplify how data is passed to nested components.

-We soon found that our app was not complicated enough to warrant using context for our essentail data management.
+We soon found that our app was not complicated enough to warrant using context for our essential data management.
 However!
 It is a powerful tool to simplify creating a light and dark theme that persists across all components.
 We called our theme Goldfinch/Bluejay and we hope you enjoy the charming chirp when you toggle your theme!

 The app itself is designed to be a fun and colorful tool for children to begin identifying the birds in their backyard.
 You begin on a page showing a map of the USA.
 Please choose your state and then you will be guided to a list of the birds in your area.
 Simply click on the bird you believe you see, and you'll find more details such as: more images, the scientific name, the last time that bird was seen, and how many were seen.
 Click the binoculars and add that bird to your own list!
-A few design considerations we prioritized were: simplicty, large and responsive buttons, and color.
+A few design considerations we prioritized were: simplicity, large and responsive buttons, and color.

 ## [View Our App Here!](https://k-atwhite.github.io/backyard-burbs/)